VimalChamyal/VimalChamyal/README.md

 💼 Landed as a MERN Stack intern at [Adrixus] (http://adrixus.com/) -- Apr '22 - Jun '22

-🔥 Skilled up myself in MERN stack along with a FT sales job && Created my GitHub account (Mar'22) -- Feb '22 - Apr '22
+🔥 Skilled up myself in MERN stack along with a job && Created my GitHub account (Mar'22) -- Feb '22 - Apr '22

 💔 **'The phoenix must burn to emerge'** -- Took up a full time night shift sales job ( that's what I could get the quickest ) -- Jan '22 - Apr '22